bladervnner/Key-Hook/README.md

 * Ensuring that a key is never issued unless it has been requested
 * Preventing the issuance of two identical keys to the same employee based on the same hook, including the handling of multiple access requests for rooms that share a hook

 The project is built using Python and is designed to provide a user-friendly interface for managing the key hook system.
-The aim of the project is to provide university staff and faculty with an efficient and effective tool fo rmanaging access to rooms within university buildings.
+The aim of the project is to provide university staff and faculty with an efficient and effective tool for managing access to rooms within university buildings.

 ## Procedure Phase 1
 1. UML model all business rules from business rules (seperate file)
-2. For each of the business rules that cannot be implemented by the way the database is structured, write out pseudo code how those business rules will be inplemented using Python code.
+2. For each of the business rules that cannot be implemented by the way the database is structured, write out pseudo code how those business rules will be implemented using Python code.
 3. Once UML model (seperate file) has been completed, the next step is to build an ERD diagram.
-We will not implement tables for the ERD diagram however.
+We will not implement tables for the ERD diagram.
 Instead, SQLAlchemy will build the tables for us.

 # Description Phase 2
 Using SQLAlchemy to access a back-end database in PostgreSQL that is structured according to the phase 1 design